Is your local watercourse, pond or beach at risk of pollution from surface water sewers?

 Or are you concerned about water pollution from road or storm drains affecting your local river or pond?

-Road or storm drains serving both industrial and residential areas are often connected to sewers which discharge directly to watercourses.
+Road or storm drains serving both industrial and residential areas are often connected to sewers which flow directly to watercourses.
 As there is no treatment provided, only uncontaminated rain water should be allowed to enter them.
 However accidental spillage or deliberate action can often lead to pollution and environmental harm.

 Storm drain marking is a great way to educate the public about drainage systems and will help prevent pollution of rivers, ponds, lakes, estuaries and beaches.

 The following designs are available from stock as 3 inch markers.
-Alternatively please contact us if you would like our help to design a unique marker for your local river or lake.

-New Yellow Fish Markers
+Yellow Fish Markers

 The markers are available as oblong markers – 3 1/4″ high x 5 1/4″ long – and have been designed to fit on the face of kerbs above surface water grates.